 4. More Happiness

-Shawn Achor, author of the book the Happiness Advantage, describes creating your own happiness through mindful practices rooted in peace as a mere mental reprogramming of sorts.
+Shawn Achor, the author of the book the Happiness Advantage, describes creating your own happiness through mindful practices rooted in peace as a mere mental reprogramming of sorts.

 “We are basically trying to find an undiscovered path that if walked once, makes us happy.
-The path being the synaptic connections in our brain.
+The path is the synaptic connections in our brain.
 And then, because we enjoy it, we go along that path, hundreds and hundreds of times.
 Slowly a track forms and becomes very clear and easier to walk every time.”

 The human brain has a tendency to emphasize the negative, breeding more of the same.
 But when peace becomes your primary objective and you hold that goal in mind, it’s entirely possible to increase your happiness merely by being conscious of that desire.

 The power of positive thinking is well-studied and recognized throughout the medical community to be a powerful practice in achieving greater overall well-being.
 A large part of creating inner peace is letting go of negative self-talk and replacing those habits with gratitude.
 Even in a study where participants were challenged to focus on just three things they’re grateful for each day the results were promising for creating greater happiness and overall satisfaction.

 The brain that seeks peace in the brain that remains spry and sharp, regardless of age.
 One study showed even just 10 minutes of mindfulness meditation a day dramatically slows age-related cognitive decline.